authelia/authelia/docs/content/en/overview/authentication/push-notification/index.md

   - /docs/features/2fa/push-notifications.html
 ---

-Mobile Pusn notifications are a really convenient and trendy method to perform 2FA.
-When 2FA is required Authelia sends a notification is sent directly to an application on your mobile phone where you can instantly choose to accept or deny.
+Mobile Push notifications are a really convenient and trendy method to perform 2FA.
+When 2FA is required Authelia sends a notification directly to an application on your mobile phone where you can instantly choose to accept or deny.

 Authelia leverages [Duo] third party to provide this feature.